jamesmh/coravel/DocsV2/docs/Queuing/README.md

 ### Setup

-In order to use the queue, you need to inject an instance of the `Coravel.Queuing.Interfaces.IQueue` interface into your controller, etc.
+Inject an instance of the `Coravel.Queuing.Interfaces.IQueue` interface into your controller, etc.

 ```csharp
 IQueue _queue;